ganeshk627/json-server-hogwarts/README.md

 # json-server-hogwarts
-Simple Json Server for practicing simple api tests
+Simple Json Server for practicing simple api calls

 This json server will be accessible through this link